coderefinery/train-the-trainer/content/backward-lesson-design.md

 - [Introduction to high-performance computing](https://hpc-carpentry.github.io/hpc-intro/) (or an episode therein)
 - [Unix shell in a HPC context](https://hpc-carpentry.github.io/hpc-shell/) (or an episode therein)
 - A lesson you always wanted to teach

-Exercise (30 minutes):
-- Collect notes in a shared document.
-- Start with learner personas and learning outcomes.
-- Come up with a logical progression of exercises.

-Discussion (15 minutes):
-- How does this approach compare to other lessons or courses you have designed?
-- We read, compare, and discuss our notes.
 ```